joergschultzelutter/arrl-extra-class-notes/README.md

 - D. 24 dB

 This is simply a case of taking the difference between the value of the peak front radiation and the peak side radiation.
 The front is 0dB and the side is less than -12 and more than -24, much nearer the -12 value.
 So, the front-to-side ratio is greater than 0 - -12dB or 12dB but only a little greater so given the answers shows 14dB looks more likely than 18dB.
 A Silly HINT: All distractors are multiples of 6 (12, 18, 24) except for the correct answer, 14

+## E5 D15

+What is the power factor of an RL circuit having a 45-degree phase angle between the voltage and the current?

+- A. 0.707
+- B. 1.0
+- C. 0.5
+- D. 0.866

+Answer: A

+cos(angle)